CHEUNG CHAU

 Information boards show the Family Trail route

-From the ferry pier walk along Tung Wan Road (almost next to Circle K convenience store) to Tung Wan Beach and on the way (near Park N’Shop supermarket) look out for the sacred Banyan Tree with its shrine.
-Follow the path along the beach below the Warwick Hotel where there is an ancient 3000 year old rock carving and continue round to Kwun Yam Beach where the windsurfing centre is located.
+Continue along the path, past the rock carving to Kwun Yam Beach where the Cheung Chau Windsurfing Centre is located and where Hong Kong's only Olympic medallist, Lee Lai-shan, who won gold for windsurfing in Atlanta in 1996 trained.
 From the beach climb the steps inland and at a junction of several paths follow the Mini Great Wall.
 This is something of a misnomer, being simply a path, but it follows a scenic headland, passing Loaf Rock and Human Head Rock, and has wonderful scenic views across to Lamma Island and the southern coast of Hong Kong Island.

-Cheung Chau's "Mini Great Wall", part of the Family Trail
+Cheung Chau's "Mini Great Wall", part of the Family Trail has scenic coastal views

 Climb the steps up to Fa Peng and on reaching a modern Mediterranean style housing development at Fa Peng Knoll head left along Don Bosco Road, the path that leads to Nam Tan Wan.
 Keep on the path that leads to the secluded rocky beach where there is a Tin Hau Temple.

 Continue along the path past the temple and end of the beach and climb the steps to rejoin Don Bosco Road.
 Head left and shortly the path joins Peak Road.
 At this junction head left again along Peak Road through a residential area with views across the densely populated central causeway until reaching a convergance of paths at a pavilion.
-Here follow the path (Peak Road West) on the left which leads uphill alongside a school and then further along through the large cemetery.
-Beyond the crematorium is a path on the left leading down to the secluded and mostly deserted Pak Tso Wan and then round the coastline past Reclining Rock to the Cheung Po Tsai pirates cave.
+Here follow the path (Peak Road West) on the left which leads uphill alongside a school and then further along through the large cemetery and crematorium.

-Pak Tso Wan
+Pak Tso Wan "Italian Beach"

 Entrance to Cheung Po Tsai Pirate's Cave